-Dividends are taxable income to the minor child, not the custodian.
+- Dividends are taxable income to the minor child, not the custodian.

-    - When the minor reaches age 21, the custodian must transfer the funds to a new account established in the former minor’s name, if eligible.
+- When the minor reaches age 21, the custodian must transfer all of the remaining funds to the minor.

-    A personal agency account is used when a member needs someone to carry out account transactions for them when they are unable to do so for any reason.
+A personal agency account allows the account owner(s) to name someone else to carry out account transactions on their behalf if they are unable to do so.

-    - Member has the right to appoint another person to act as agent for them in depositing and withdrawing funds from their account.
+- The member has the right to appoint another person to act as agent in depositing and withdrawing funds from the account.

 - The personal agent does not have any claim to the funds in the account.

-    - The Personal Agent’s authority ends upon death of the account owner.
+- The personal agent's authority ends upon the death of the account owner.

 Trust deposit accounts

-    Trusts give legal instructions regarding how property and assets will pass to beneficiaries.
+Trusts give legal instructions regarding how property and assets will be managed and then passed to beneficiaries.
 LGFCU offers both Irrevocable Trust and Revocable Living Trust deposit accounts.

 - The trustee has control of the assets/funds.

 - Assets are not subject to probate.

-    - At the time the account is opened, the trustee must present evidence of fiduciary capacity and evidence of his/her authority to open an account on behalf of the trust.
+- At the time the account is opened, the trustee must present evidence showing the ability to manage the account, and of his or her authority to open an account on behalf of the trust.

 Estate Deposit Account

 An Estate Deposit Account is established to provide the executor of an estate with an easy way to manage and distribute the estate’s property.

-    - The account can be opened by a representative of the estate.
+- The account can only be opened by a representative of the estate.

 - Online access provides a quick, convenient way to obtain copies of checks for estate settlement.